wp-plugins/as-woocommerce-with-owl-carousel/readme.txt

 4. Fully responsive,
 5. Work With all latest Version WordPress,
 6. Mobile Touch,
-7. Many more option.
+7. Many more option,
+8. 9 Deterrent button,
+9. 6 Deterrent carousel icon.

 All credit goes to Owl Carousel and Woocommerce

 == Installation ==

-1. Upload ‘as-owl-carousel‘ folder to the ‘/wp-content/plugins/’ directory or Install as a regullar WordPress plugin
+1. Upload ‘as-woocommerce-with-owl-carousel‘ folder to the ‘/wp-content/plugins/’ directory or Install as a regullar WordPress plugin
 2. You will see a options page go to Appearance > As option and create short code.

 == Screenshots ==